Every Homeschool

 5 “watch out” states where homeschool blogs get it wrong

 Over and over, affiliate-marketing content confidently tells homeschool families they qualify for programs that exclude them.
-As documented in 2025–2026 reporting, here are the five worst offenders.
+Here are the five worst offenders, re-checked June 2026.

 1. Iowa

-The Iowa Students First ESA is universal for families in accredited nonpublic schools only.
+The Iowa Students First ESA pays $8,148 for 2026-27 (retrieved June 2026), but only for families in accredited nonpublic schools.
 Homeschool families are explicitly excluded.
-The Iowa Department of Education confirms this in plain English: eligibility is limited to Iowa residents attending an Iowa accredited nonpublic school.
+The Iowa Department of Education states the eligibility rule in plain English: the account follows enrollment in an Iowa accredited nonpublic school.

-Iowa homeschool families sometimes hear this, think they'll enroll their kid as a part-time private-school student to qualify, and run headlong into Iowa's competency-based private-school accreditation rules.
-It doesn't work.
+Iowa homeschool families sometimes hear this, think they’ll enroll their child as a part-time private-school student to qualify, and run headlong into Iowa’s private-school accreditation rules.
+It doesn’t work.

 2. Tennessee